On this page

 - New Zealand Police to obtain a Police check (Police vet)

-- The Ministry of Education under Education Act 1989 (to confirm registration and payroll accuracy).
+- The Ministry of Education under the Education and Training Act 2020 (to confirm registration and payroll accuracy).

 PP10 – limits on the use of personal information

 Under PP6 – access to information of the Privacy Act 2020, you are able to request access to your personal information held by us.

 If you wish to make a request for your personal information under the Privacy Act 2020, please email: firstname.lastname@example.org.